geoffswc/SQL-Workshop-Self-Cross-JOINs/README.md

 This notebook demonstrates the use of a left outer self join.
 Example query covers how to include columns in an aggregation query that are not part of a GROUP.
 The bare column problem and how implementation can differ between databases.

 ### ER-Visits-Changes.ipynb

 More advanced use of self-JOIN and aggregations to analyze data at a granular level, based on a log of the date of arrival of each patient to the ER.

+### Find-Duplicates.ipynb

+Finding duplicate rows in a table